flisanp/ms2-barcelona-guide/README.md

 # Features

 **Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has an hover effect so when the user hovers over the different pages the text changes color.
 The same color is used to show which page the user is currently on.
+The navbar has links to the landing page *HOME*, the weather forecast *WEATHER* and to the contact form *CONTACT*.

-**Home** - The home page features a hero image with the text "Barcelona, city guide" and four call to action buttons that guides the user to the different categories on the map.
-The image shows a picture over Parc Güell that is one of the main attractions to visit when you’re in Barcelona.
+**Home** - The landing page features a hero image with a photo of one of Barelonas main attractions Parc Güell.
+On top of the photo is a heading with the text Barcelona city guide to clearly state what the site is about.

-**Contact** - The contact page features a form where the user can enter their name, email address and a message.
+Underneath the heading is four *Call to action buttons* that are linked to a *Google map*.
+The map, which is the most significant feature on the site, is located undeneath the buttons and gives a view over Barcelona.
+When the user clicks on a button different *markers* appear on the map and every marker has an icon that clearly indicates which category the user is currently viewing.
+When the user clicks on a marker they open a *info window* where they can find the name of the location and the prime information.
+In every info window there is a link to the locations website so the user easy can navigate to find out more about the places they are intrested in.
+When you scroll down on the page a scroll to top button appears that gives the user a shortcut to the top of the page.
+In the bottom left corner the user can find a *share button* that expands when they click it and opens up several ways for the user to share the site on different social media platforms.
+They also have the possibility to send it by mail or to print it.

+**Weather** - The *weather forecast* is located below the map and also reachable at all times through a link in the navbar.
+It's displaying a 7 day forecast over Barcelona with distinct icons whick gives the user an indication of what the weather will look like the following week.
+To the left it displays the current weather.

+**Contact** - The *contact form* is reachable through the navbar at all times.
+The user can give feedback, tips or ask questions and when filled out properly it will send an email to the site owner through Mailchimp.

-**Footer** - Exists on every page.
-Located in the center of the footer are four social media icons.
+**Footer** - Exists on the bottom of every page.
+Located in the center of the footer are four icons with links to the sites social media platforms.
 The links have the same hover effects as the navbar and changes color when hovering over them.

 #### Features Left To Implement